Historic surroundings

 Photo: Trond Henriksen

-Overlooking the town stands the majestic Fredriksten festning, an impressive 600-acre site and one of Norway’s most visited tourist attractions.
+Overlooking the town stands the majestic Fredriksten Fortress, an impressive 600-acre site and one of Norway’s most visited tourist attractions.

 The fortress has been the stage for some of the most dramatic events in Norwegian military history and has never been conquered, despite six attacks.
 It was here that Swedish King Charles XII fell in 1718.